-During Easter Week he was in charge of Jacob’s Biscuit Factory (now the Dublin Institute of Technology) at Bishop and Aungier Streets.
+During Easter Week, he was in charge of Jacob’s Biscuit Factory (now the Technological University Dublin) at Bishop and Aungier Streets.
 Although beloved by his men, he wasn’t much of a soldier.
-He had run into Major John MacBride while mustering his troops at St, Stephen’s Green and MacBride was soon running things inside Jacob’s.
+He had run into Major John MacBride while mustering his troops at St, Stephen’s Green, and MacBride was soon running things inside Jacob’s.

 Of all the outposts taken by the rebels, Jacob’s saw the least action.
 After Nurse O’Farrell brought Pearse’s terms of surrender to him MacDonagh met with General Lowe and decided to surrender his station.
 “They might shoot some of us,” he told the Volunteers, “they can’t shoot all of us.”
 The troops rose up in revolt and were only quieted by the words of MacBride.
 MacDonagh and MacBride then marched the troops to St. Patrick’s Park where they surrendered to Lowe.

 At his court-martial MacDonagh remained mute until the end where he said he “did everything I could to assist the officers in the matter of the Surrender, telling them where the arms and ammunition were after the surrender was decided upon.”